 - I periodically work from home.
 A day or two a week, I work from home.
 We’re creating an office for me, but for now I work at the kitchen table, or if the kids are there, I ride my bike down to the library.
 This helps me get focus to think about things, but it also keeps everything local and manageable.

-- I bike or ride a scooter to work.
-I haven’t purchased a scooter yet, but I will.
+- I bike to work.
 I have been biking to work 80% of the days I work there.

 - We have one car.
 I’m selling my Camry and we’ll only have a Sienna minivan.
 We really only need to take the family around in one car, so why do we need two?
 We don’t!